Sefton Delmer

 Denis Sefton Delmer (24 May 1904 – 4 September 1979) was a British journalist of Australian heritage and propagandist for the British government during the Second World War.

 Born in Berlin and fluent in German, he became friendly with Ernst Röhm, who arranged for him to interview Adolf Hitler in 1931.
-As an announcer for the BBC German service in 1939, his provocative on-air reaction to Hitler's offer of peace caused the German authorities to add his name to the Special Search List for arrest after they had invaded Britain.
+As an announcer for the BBC German service in 1939, Delmer's provocative on-air reaction to Hitler's offer of peace caused the German authorities to add his name to the Special Search List for arrest after they had invaded Britain.
 During the war, he led a black propaganda campaign against Hitler by radio from England.

 Early life

 Denis Sefton Delmer, known familiarly as "Tom", was born in Berlin as a British subject, as a son of Australian parents living in Germany.
 His father, Frederick Sefton Delmer, was British of Australian heritage, born in Hobart, Tasmania, who became Professor of English Literature at Berlin University and author of a standard textbook for German schools.

 On the outbreak of the First World War his father was interned in Ruhleben internment camp, near Berlin, as an enemy alien.
 In 1917, the Delmer family was repatriated to England in a prisoner exchange between the British and German governments.
 He was brought up to speak only German until the age of five, and as late as 1939 spoke English with a slight accent.

 Delmer was educated at the Friedrichswerdersches Gymnasium, Berlin, St Paul's School, London, and Lincoln College, Oxford, where he obtained a second-class degree in modern languages.